 Inside our work

-increase in patients receiving care in Adara-supported health posts (24% annual growth) since 2013
+increase in appointments for patients at five Adara-supported health posts since 2013.

 of students in Adara-supported schools are girls